natenka/pyneng-book-en/docs/source/book/01_intro/virtualenv.rst

     export WORKON_HOME=~/venv
     . /usr/local/bin/virtualenvwrapper.sh

-If you are using a command interpreter other than bash, see if it is supported in the virtualenvwrapper `documentation <http://virtualenvwrapper.readthedocs.io/en/latest/install.html>`__.
-The environment variable VIRTUALENVWRAPPER\_PYTHON points to the Python command line binary file, WORKON\_HOME – points to the location of virtual environments.
-The third line indicates location of the script installed with the virtualenvwrapper package.
+If you are using a command interpreter other than bash, see if it is supported in virtualenvwrapper `documentation <http://virtualenvwrapper.readthedocs.io/en/latest/install.html>`__.
+Environment variable VIRTUALENVWRAPPER\_PYTHON points to Python command line binary file, WORKON\_HOME – points to location of virtual environments.
+The third line indicates location of script installed with virtualenvwrapper package.
 To start virtualenvwrapper.sh script work with virtual environments, bash must be restarted.

-Restart the command interpreter:
+Restart command interpreter:

 ::